mrk-hnr/PHP_Registration-Login/ReadMe.md

 <img src="assets/ReadMe/delete.gif" height="450">
 </p>

-As per the demo above, the user was redirected to the login page after the account deletion, and an attempt to re-sign in will result an error as the username no longer exist. <br><br>
+As per the demo above, the user was redirected to the login page after the account deletion.
+The user attempted to sign in again but it returned an error as the username no longer exist. <br><br>
 Below is the database after the account was deleted. <br>
 As per the image below, the last username is now moonmoon with id 31.
 ![](assets/ReadMe/post-delete.PNG)